pixelchai/VTPX/Releases/v0.2.0 Beta - The Protocol Update/info.md

-# v0.2.0 Unstable - The Protocol Update
+# v0.2.0 Beta - The Protocol Update
 #### This Update - I completely remake the core AND indroduce not 1 but 18 awesome protocols
 ---
 ##### lines of code: 334